MC Binn: Career

 Before his megahit, he had already been active in São Paulo funk for at least eight years, with hits such as "O Passinho do Faraó", "Bololo Haha" and "Lança de Coco", a song that talks about drugs – a theme he says abandoned after the overdose death of a friend.
 But it was only at the end of 2015, with the song "Tá Tranquilo, Tá Favorável", that Binn gained national notoriety, transforming him into a phenomenon beyond São Paulo funk.
 The dance in the clip became a rage on social media and was even adopted by Neymar to celebrate goals.
 The clip went viral on the internet, and the song got a new version with Lucas Lucco, who mixes the carioca funk of the original song with sections of country music.
 Then, a new clip was also released for the new version of the song.

 On February 17, 2016, he performed on the program Encontro com Fátima Bernardes with the song "Tá Tranquilo, Tá Favorável", which featured choreography by Fátima herself and Leonardo Veras.

 During Lollapalooza 2016 in Brazil, the duo Jack Ü (Skrillex and Diplo) invited Binn to come on stage to sing the hit "Tá Tranquilo, Tá Favorável".

-On May 17, 2016, it was announced that MC Binn would be on the program for the Warm Up festival, an event held by the Museum of Modern Art in New York, in the United States.
+On May 17, 2016, it was announced that MC Binn would be on the program for the Warm Up festival, an event held by the Museum of Modern Art in New York City, in the United States.
 The Brazilian singer had his show scheduled for July 23, but he was unable to obtain his visa, as he was blocked by the consulate and canceled the performance.
 He then declared that he had already thought about changing his name.